Katerina Shpitsa: Film

 In 2011, Katerina Shpitsa appeared as the prostitute Zinka-Hitler in Alexander Gordon's Brothel Lights.
-And a year later she received one of the key roles (Alice) in the disaster film Metro, which brought her wide-spread fame.
+And a year later she received one of the key roles (Alice) in the disaster film Metro, which brought her widespread fame.

 Shpitsa played the role of the beloved of the great Russian wrestler Ivan Poddubny in the biographical film Poddubny, which was released in 2014.

 In the historical series Young Guards by Leonid Plyaskin, the actress got the role of Lubov Shevtsova.

 In 2016, Katerina played the role of a stewardess in the disaster film Flight Crew by Nikolai Lebedev.

 Theatre

 In 1998 she entered the theatre-studio CODE in Perm.
 She worked in the Perm Chamber Theatre New Drama.

 Since 2005 she has lived in Moscow, working in the Moscow State Music Theatre of National Arts under the direction of Vladimir Nazarov.

 She collaborates with the Fellowship of Free Artists.

+Television

+She appeared in the fourth season of ice show contest Ice Age.